 At the time, unmistakable personal touches like rooster-emblazoned tile in a country kitchen or burgundy wall paint in one of the aforementioned “Tuscan” kitchens likely made a house feel like home.
 However, as buyers wander through an open house and spot a “sore thumb” design, it can shift their interest right to the next house on their list.

-Instead, bring in the design touches and paint colors that dominate the bedrooms, living rooms, and so on.
+Instead, bring in the design touches and paint colors that dominate the bedrooms, living rooms and so on.
+Home buyers will appreciate these design considerations and feel more comfortable in a home with a sense of continuity.
 If the next owner really wants the kitchen to stand out, they can always repaint!

 Of course, if you don’t have these features in your home already, it will cost a lot of time and money to get your kitchen up to par.

 Sell Your Home As-Is With HomeGo